open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 SDKs MAY use the built-in [gRPC Retry](https://github.com/grpc/proposal/blob/master/A6-client-retries.md) mechanism to facilitate exponential back-off.
 If the built-in gRPC mechanism is used, the following values SHOULD be available for configuration:

 - `maxAttempts`: The maximum number of attempts, including the original request.
 Must be an integer greater than 1 and less than 6.
-(The built-in gRPC mechanism treats values greater than 5 as 5.)
-Defaults to `5`.
 - `initialBackoff`: Must be a duration greater than 0.
-Defaults to `1s`
 - `maxBackoff`: Must be a duration greater than 0.
-Defaults to `5s`.
 - `backoffMultiplier` Must be a number greater than 0.
-Defaults to `1.5`.

-These properties are used to compute the backoff as follows:
+SDKs have unspecified default values for these properties.
+They are used to compute the backoff as follows:

 - The initial retry attempt will occur after `random(0, initialBackoff)`
 - The `n`-th retry attempt will occur after `random(0, min(initialBackoff*backoffMultiplier**(n-1), maxBackoff))`

-Language SDKs SHOULD have retry configuration and mechanics that are consistent across protocols.
+Language SDKs SHOULD have retry configuration and mechanics that are consistent across OTLP protocols.
 For example, if the built-in gRPC Retry mechanism is used for the `grpc` protocol, the `http/protobuf` and `http/json` protocols should expose the same configuration options and compute the backoff duration in the same manner.

 [otlphttp-req]: otlp.md#otlphttp-request